MicrosoftDocs/architecture-center/docs/guide/hpc/altair-edem-content.md

 ## EDEM performance results

 Seven real-world scenarios were used to test the performance of EDEM on Azure VMs.
 Particle simulations were tested.
-Here are the details:
+The following table provides the details.

 | Model | Angle of repose |Bed of material  |Hopper discharge  |Powder mixer|Screw augur|Mill|Transfer chute|
 |---------|---------|---------|---------|--|--|--|--|